fuzz/etcdon/README.md

 etcdon backups have three primary components:
 1. Cron jobs that run as the postgres user hourly generating compressed database backups and daily cleaning up all but the 25 most recent
-1. Scripts called by the `don` wrapper that gather files from the server to be backed up on your local machine or maybe a backup server or a trusted friend's server
+1. `don` scripts that, among other things, gather files from the server to be backed up on your local machine or maybe a backup server or a trusted friend's server--additional documentation is below
-1. Cron jobs that run on your local machine (or wherever your backups go) to collect and prune backups
+1. Cron jobs that run on your local machine (or wherever your backups go) and call `don` to collect and prune backups

 Additionally etcdon assumes that your local machine (or wherever your backups go) is itself backed up.
 If this is not the case and you really don't want to set backups up for some reason (backups are your friend!) you should take additional backup steps as etcdon alone will not save you from scenarios like data corruption on the server--etcdon will happily sync over the corrupt data, leaving you bad data on both sides.
-Our Postgres backups are largely immune to this as we keep several copies of those, and keeping configs in a git repo as recommended will protect those.
+Our database backups are largely immune to this as we keep several copies of those, and keeping configs in a git repo as recommended will protect those.
 Losing the Redis backup isn't catastrophic so we don't worry about it.
 That leaves uploads, which are left as